-- How will we ensure that the initiatives started will continue? - How can we support the initiative spreading to other communities? - How will we continue to seek feedback from others about additional ways to make change in our communities? - How can you share your knowledge about environmental school certificate programs with others, so it broadens their ability to take action and make change? - Do schools have a duty or responsibility to teach students about the global water crisis and actively engage all students in learning and understanding that the water crisis affects local, national and international communities?
+- How will we ensure that the initiatives started will continue? - How can we support the initiative spreading to other communities, as needed? - How will we continue to seek feedback from others about additional ways to make change in our communities? - How can you share your knowledge about environmental school certificate programs with others, so it broadens their ability to take action and make change? - Ask students to reflect further to understand the outcomes of the take-action section: - Do schools have a duty/responsibility to teach students about the global water crisis and actively engage all students in learning and understanding that the water crisis affects local, national and international communities?